eonist/eonist.github.io/_posts/_temp/_2017-09-28-future-bright.md

 Expand on the babylonians greed etc.

+### Peacocks feather syndrome
+The need to make something contrived in order to display wow factor, instead of solving the problem

 ### Idea bin:
+- IconMaker.app -> A drag and drop icon creator made with swift commandline + that flower pot icon 👈
 - Compendium a dead simple .md -> pdf book converter
 - Thermostat (Optional name: Cyclon)
 - Radar (Open source "network guard" for your mac)
+- GUI app for SPM

+### Ethical apps:
+- The entire stack must be open-source
+- The app must be possible to build from source
+- If the app is distributed from an app store the sha-1 must match the sha-1 you can build your self
+- External logging must be limited and if used completly transparant.
+- No monkey business